Tuesday's ETF with Unusual Volume: LIT

-The Lithium ETF is seeing unusually high volume in afternoon trading Tuesday, with over 381,000 shares traded versus three month average volume of about 258,000.
-Shares of LIT were up about 2.2% on the day.
+The Lithium ETF is seeing unusually high volume in afternoon trading Tuesday, with over 501,000 shares traded versus three month average volume of about 286,000.
+Shares of LIT were off about 1.8% on the day.

-Components of that ETF with the highest volume on Tuesday were Tesla, trading up about 2.2% with over 12.6 million shares changing hands so far this session, and Johnson Controls International, down about 1.1% on volume of over 1.6 million shares.
-Albemarle is lagging other components of the Lithium ETF Tuesday, trading lower by about 2.6%.
+Components of that ETF with the highest volume on Tuesday were Tesla, trading up about 0.4% with over 14.5 million shares changing hands so far this session, and Johnson Controls International, up about 1.6% on volume of over 2.0 million shares.
+Albemarle is the component faring the best Tuesday, up by about 2.1% on the day.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.